Skip to main content

 Seeing Their True Strengths

-70% of girls feel they aren't good enough
+70% of girls say they don't feel good enough

 Loved by parents